Automobile handling: Weather

 Weather affects handling by changing the amount of available traction on a surface.
 Different tires do best in different weather.
 Deep water is an exception to the rule that wider tires improve road holding.
-(See aquaplaning under tires, below.)

 Road condition

 Cars with relatively soft suspension and with low unsprung weight are least affected by uneven surfaces, while on flat smooth surfaces the stiffer the better.
 Unexpected water, ice, oil, etc. are hazards.

 Common handling problems

 When any wheel leaves contact with the road there is a change in handling, so the suspension should keep all four (or three) wheels on the road in spite of hard cornering, swerving and bumps in the road.
 It is very important for handling, as well as other reasons, not to run out of suspension travel and "bottom" or "top".

 It is usually most desirable to have the car adjusted for a small amount of understeer, so that it responds predictably to a turn of the steering wheel and the rear wheels have a smaller slip angle than the front wheels.
 However this may not be achievable for all loading, road and weather conditions, speed ranges, or while turning under acceleration or braking.
 Ideally, a car should carry passengers and baggage near its center of gravity and have similar tire loading, camber angle and roll stiffness in front and back to minimise the variation in handling characteristics.
 A driver can learn to deal with excessive oversteer or understeer, but not if it varies greatly in a short period of time.

 The most important common handling failings are;